FreudDolce/SBS_CLUSTER/readme.md

 >
 > - maf_file: path of .maf file

 It is suggested to extract mutation information from .maf files and assign them into different .csv files randomly, in order to call data easily and avoid overfitting.
+If '.csv' files are needed, run `python dataloader.py`, the path constant in `dataloader.py` needed to be modified.

 > Function `GetMutSeq(geneseq, mutpos, extend, bidirct)`
 >